 Each program has its own requirements.
-Visit the program links to learn more.
+Visit the program pages to learn more.
+All students must have a 3.0 GPA and be in good academic and behavioral standing with the university.

 Students study abroad at all different times in their college career.
 Discuss studying abroad with your academic advisor and study abroad staff to determine the best semester or summer to study abroad.